Something we rarely touch on the blog is the fact we do live in the desert.

 - Summer Packages are currently being promoted directly through Arabian Nights Village starting from 220AED /100AED for evening excursions or 950AED overnight (double room) / 1,400 AED family rooms.
 Children under 6 are free.

-- The evening entertainment program does not run from 15 May 2016.
-Normal pricing and programs will resume from 21 September 2016.
+- The evening entertainment program does not run over the summer.
+Normal pricing and programs resume from later September.

 - If you do happen to have any accidents or emergencies small or large there is an onsite nurse and first aid room, of course in typical Globetrotter style of late we got to check out the facilities when Master J started a raging fever and, yes ‘let’s start growing our 2-year-old molars in the middle of the desert…..’